 - Kingsborough Community College in Brooklyn

 For additional exposure to diversity on college campuses, nine GCC faculty members and one administrator will attend the Association of American Colleges and Universities’ “Diversity, Equity and Student Success Conference” in Pittsburgh.
+The original PIF grant was coordinated by Sara E. Vacin, GCC’s Diversity and Inclusion coordinator.

 In other business Monday evening, the Board of Trustees: